Sams055/Obsidian-Notes/University of Nottingham/Computer Science/Year 2/Semester 2/Optional/AI Methods/Lectures/L3 - Metaheuristics - 15.02.2023.md

 #### Local Search Metaheuristics and Iterated Local Search
 ##### Stochastic Local Search - Single Point Based Iterative Search (Local Search Metaheuristics)
 ![[Pasted image 20230215110641.png]]
+-
 ##### The Art of Searching
 ![[Pasted image 20230215110649.png]]

 ##### Iterated Local Search (ILS)
 ![[Pasted image 20230215110702.png]]
+- Very general pseudocode, but we choose the components
+- We create a solution, first apply perturbation and then the perturbed solution has the local search solution applied to it (hill climbing).
+- We then choose whether to accept the solution or not
 ![[Pasted image 20230215110713.png]]
+- An example would be doing a bitflip 10 times or 100 times
+- or do a hill climbing pass once or 10 times.
+- The perturbation strength is what we use to refer to this
+- We want to find an optimal perturbation strength
 ![[Pasted image 20230215110721.png]]

 ##### Exercise: Designing an ILS Algorithm for MAX-SAT
 ![[Pasted image 20230215110842.png]]
+- Need to satisfy all of this
 ##### Applying an ILS algorithm to a MAX-SAT Problem Instance - Exercise
 ![[Pasted image 20230215110732.png]]
+- This is initialisation
 ![[Pasted image 20230215110739.png]]
+- These are the steps; using random bit flip in this case.
+- We keep going till termination criteria is met.
 ![[Pasted image 20230215110744.png]]

 ##### Designing another ILS for MAX-SAT
 ![[Pasted image 20230215110858.png]]
+- We use Davis instead of steepest descent.
+- Even with one component change, we can definitely expect differences.
 ##### ILS for TSP
 ![[Pasted image 20230215110907.png]]